Consensys/quorum/README.md

 Thank you for your interest in contributing to Quorum!

 Quorum is built on open source and we fully intend to accept public contributions in the near future.
-There are many ways to contribute, and we appreciate all of them, so stay tuned to this space.
+Until then, feel free to file issues and open pull requests, but note that we won't be merging them until the necessary processes are in place.

 ## License